 Coronavirus Stocks to Buy: Apple (AAPL)

-The coronavirus outbreak hit global technology giant Apple hard.
+The coronavirus outbreak hit global technology giant Apple hard in early 2020.

 Across the globe, Apple’s supply chain was disrupted, with the company closing offices, stores, and contact centers.
 Many of the factories from which Apple sources its hardware products shut down, too.
 And demand for Apple products fell off a cliff against the backdrop of plunging consumer spending.